Macrometacorp/docs/docs/collections/keyvalue/key-value-store-data.md

 ## Key

 The key that corresponds to the document.
 Every key has a unique value.
-If you selected the **Group** option at collection creation, then the group ID is prepended to the key.

 ## Value